-Needless to say, I have learned from my mistakes and I wanted to share things that I took away from my personal experience so that you can have a much easier time than I did.
+Needless to say, I have learned from my mistakes.
+I wanted to share some tax tips to lower stress that I took away from my personal experience so that you can have a much easier time than I did.

 Before you even start deciding how to file your taxes, by doing it yourself or hiring someone, you need to make sure you have everything together and organized.

 I like to keep a folder in my filing cabinet just for tax documents.
 Whenever I make a charitable donation or make a business purchase throughout the year, I put the receipts in that folder.

 All of your tax documents will start coming in the month of January, so all of those go in the folder as soon as they arrive.
 This includes health insurance forms, 1099s, investing and retirement forms, W2 forms, etc.